quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 :p How does Emphatic-TD(λ) improve upon standard TD methods?
 ??x
 Emphatic-TD(λ) improves upon standard TD methods by addressing high variance and slow convergence issues through an emphasis mechanism.
-Unlike standard TD learning, which is only guaranteed to converge if the eligibility trace \( \lambda \) is a constant (i.e., when the learning rate \( \alpha = 1 - \gamma \)), Emphatic-TD(λ) guarantees convergence for any state-dependent \( \lambda \).
+Unlike standard TD learning, which is only guaranteed to converge if the eligibility trace $\lambda $ is a constant (i.e., when the learning rate$\alpha = 1 - \gamma $), Emphatic-TD(λ) guarantees convergence for any state-dependent $\lambda$.
 This makes it more robust and versatile in various learning scenarios, offering better performance in practice.

 :p How does Emphatic-TD(λ) handle recent events?
 ??x
-Emphatic-TD(λ) handles recent events by incorporating a form of followon trace through the terms \( M_t \) and \( F_t \).
+Emphatic-TD(λ) handles recent events by incorporating a form of followon trace through the terms $M_t $ and$F_t$.
 These terms emphasize recent events more heavily, ensuring that updates are focused on states that have recently been visited.
 This helps in better handling temporal dependencies and improving learning efficiency.

 :p How does Emphatic-TD(λ) update its weight vector?
 ??x
-Emphatic-TD(λ) updates its weight vector by calculating the eligibility trace \( z_t \), which is influenced by both the current state-action value and a followon trace term.
-The weight update \( \delta_w \) is then computed based on this eligibility trace and applied to the current weights.
+Emphatic-TD(λ) updates its weight vector by calculating the eligibility trace $z_t $, which is influenced by both the current state-action value and a followon trace term.
+The weight update $\delta_w$ is then computed based on this eligibility trace and applied to the current weights.

 :p How does Emphatic-TD(λ) ensure computational efficiency?
 ??x